ErwinM/acts_as_tenant/README.md

 acts_as_tenant requires each scoped model to have a column in its schema linking it to a tenant.
 Adding acts_as_tenant to your model declaration will scope that model to the current tenant **BUT ONLY if a current tenant has been set**.

-So examples to illustrate this behavior:
+Some examples to illustrate this behavior:

     # This manually sets the current tenant for testing purposes.
 In your app this is handled by the gem.
     acts_as_tenant.current_tenant = Account.find(3)